gyrogami logo

 • Ongoing costs: None Replacement parts from wear-and-tear, expendables, supplies, etc. This item will need, or should need, nothing.

-• Maintenance: Minimal What is expected to keep the tool working properly: periodic maintenance, lubing, etc. Some light oil on suspect areas should suffice.
+• Maintenance: Minimal What is expected to keep the tool working properly: periodic maintenance, lubing, etc. Some oil on exposed metal areas should suffice.

 • Usability: Simple Is it a pain in the ass or complicated to use.
 Other than adjusting the rollers, which seems to be perfunctory since it doesn't work anyway, just turn the handle.

 • Functionality: 2 How well does it do its job.
-While the rollers are about 8" wide, any piece of metal wider than about 3" will not corrugate fully no matter what you do.
-Major POS considering the price!
-I forgot to mention that the rollers don't even align along their length (not parallel to each other or the frame, egads).
+While the rollers are about 8" wide, any piece of metal wider than about 3" will not corrugate no matter what you try.
+The rollers don't even align along their length (not parallel to each other or the frame, egads).
+Major junk considering the price!

 • Robustness: N/A Durability, how well-constructed or flimsy it is.
-Since it really doesn't work as it should, does it really matter how robust or well-made it might be?
+Since it really doesn't work as it should, it's a moot point.

 • Value: 1 Based on the price-vs-performance-vs-function, is it worth it.
-Not worth it whatsoever!
-Really disappointing especially considering the cost.
+Really disappointing.

 • Adjustability: 2 Can it be easily modified to accommodate different situations.
 These have two sets of rollers to theoretically get two different corrugation widths.
-Sure, you can adjust the roller spacing but unless the rollers are basically touching, it will work even less than its substandard performance.
+Sure, you can adjust the roller spacing but unless the rollers are basically touching, fuggetaboutit.

 • Meeting expectations: 1 Does it work as well as others say or the manufacturer claims.
-This is a far cry from truthful advertising.
+This is a letdown.

 • Innovation: 3 The ingenuity of the design or concept.
-Nothing special here but it's nice to think that something like this would work.
+Nothing special here but it's nice to think that something like this would/could work.

 • Results: 2 This may or may not replace a manual method or previous way of doing something.
 In any case, what is the quality of the finished product or process.
 Anything below 6 - realistically, an 8 - is not jewelry quality.
-Again, as long as it's super thin and not more than 2" wide, it probably will work.
+Again, as long as it's super thin and narrow, it will mostly work.

 • Timeliness: 8 How do the results compare to the amount of time it took.
 If it replaces a manual method, what are the differences.
-This effect is difficult to duplicate any other way as quickly as a rolling mill could but you'll have to find a different way if you expect satisfactory results.
+This effect is difficult to duplicate any other way but this machine isn't the one to do it properly.

 • Skill level: None What mechanical aptitude or skills does one need to set it up and use it.
 Basically, tighten the rollers until they touch and turn the handle.

 • Documentation: None Does it have detailed instructions, whether written (which it should no matter what) or on-line.
 These had nothing with them.
-At least give something with a set this expensive for cryin' out loud!
+At least give something for spending $200!

 • Customer service: N/A How quickly they respond, can you speak with someone on the phone, are their answers satisfactory.
-This product is made by a no-name company in China or India so the best you'll get is the distributor or retailer who can only apologize and hopefully give you a refund.
+This product is made by a no-name company in China or India so the best you'll get is the distributor or retailer who can only apologize and hopefully fix any problems.

 • Comparative: N/A If other machines or tools are available within the general price range that do the same thing, how does this compare.
 For about 10x as much you could buy a Durston corrugating rolling mill or for 1/5 the price get a Gill tube wringer.
 A glutton for useless, ineffective, poorly made tools would buy the zig zag roller, but it won't corrugate.

-• Recommendation: Buy at your peril My personal assessment of the device - basically, would I buy it again knowing what I learned about it.
-If it's less than 2" wide and super thin an d super annealed - even then, it's a stretch - maybe it'll work.
+• Recommendation: Understand its strict limitations My personal assessment of the device - basically, would I buy it again knowing what I learned about it.
+If it's less than 2" wide and super thin and super annealed, maybe it'll work.
+Those seeking a dramatic, deep texture may have to look elsewhere.

-Final thoughts: It definitely does not function well and there is no way to modify or rework the piece.
+Final thoughts: It functions poorly and there is no way to modify or rework the piece.
 The solution?
-Purchase a cheap import rolling mill for about $150 and have two sets of rollers made for a few hundred more: one with lengthwise ridges and one with horizontal (or multiple sets with different corrugation "pitches").
-There'd be no limit on length or direction provided the metal fit in the mill (except diagnol).
-This is the option I'm looking into.
+A quick internet search should find an economy mill just for corrugating with several horizontal rollers of varying pitches.
+Or purchase a cheap import rolling mill for about $150 and have rollers made for a few hundred more: one with lengthwise ridges and one with horizontal (or multiple sets with different corrugation "pitches" and angles).

 Posted by M: April 26, 2023